Living in the UK Comes with Tax Questions You Didn’t Expect.

 Does Life in the UK Raise Questions Like These?

-Earning income from UK employment, self-employment, contracting, rental property, or investments
+• Living and working in the UK while earning from employment, self-employment, contracting, rental property, or investments.

-Holding UK bank accounts, ISAs, or workplace pensions and unsure what needs to be reported
+• Holding UK bank accounts, ISAs, and workplace pensions but unsure what needs to be reported to the IRS.

 Start your U.S. expat tax return today.